danb235/transcribe-live/README.md

   `python src/main.py`

-  This will prompt you to select the Whisper model size and the audio source (input or output).
-If you choose live audio, you will also be prompted to select the device number for audio input/output.
+  This will prompt you to select the Whisper model size and, if live audio is chosen, the device number for audio input.

 - To transcribe a pre-recorded audio file, use: